 Just some food for thought on a very general topic.
 I’ll dive deeper into these topics and analyze them in future posts.
 For example, should you be equally skeptical towards scientific news as you’d be towards other topics, say, a politician’s points of view?

-Let me know in the comment section below or on our social media platforms if you agree or disagree.
+Let me know if you agree or disagree in the comment section below or on our social media platforms.
 Also, feel free to like and share if you reached this paragraph and think you enjoyed the information.
 I’ll also leave you with a cute picture of a dog.
 It’s your reward for being curious: